soyyoon16/classification/README.md

-# **Machine Learning Model Deployment for Iris Classification**
+# **ML App CI: Setting up a CI/CD Pipeline for ML model Training and Deployment**

 ## **Overview**

-This project demonstrates an end-to-end Machine Learning Operations (MLOps) pipeline using GitHub Actions for continuous integration and continuous deployment (CI/CD).
-We use the Iris dataset, a classic machine learning classification problem, to build, train, and deploy a machine learning model.
-This project focuses on understanding the MLOps infrastructure and inference API design rather than the complexity of the model itself.
+Problem 4 is designed to help you practice the essential components of deploying a machine learning pipeline, building documentation, and ensuring continuous integration and continuous deployment (CI/CD) with GitHub Actions.
+This project focuses on understanding the Machine Learning Operations (MLOps) infrastructure and inference API design rather than the complexity of the model itself.

 ## **Key Features**